rocketacademy/sarah-classic/course-logistics/tips-and-tricks/tooling-pro-tips.md

 ### Hide Minimap

 The [VSCode minimap](https://code.visualstudio.com/docs/getstarted/userinterface#\_minimap) is displayed by default in VSCode to show one's vertical position within a file.
-This may not be necessary in SWE Fundamentals and we can hide the minimap for more space in VSCode.
+This may not be necessary in Sarah Classic and we can hide the minimap for more space in VSCode.
 Hide the minimap by toggling View > Show Minimap in the menu bar.

 ## Troubleshooting the Terminal Editor